 Chickpeas, kale and a wealth of aromatics simmer in a full-bodied curry sauce with rich depth of flavor.
 This vegan, gluten-free main comes together in only 30 minutes and is perfect for weeknight cooking.
-Holy flavor bomb.
-Is it weird to say I’ve eaten this for breakfast two days in a row now?
-Talk about a taste bud wake up call!
+Question: is it weird to admit that I’ve eaten this for breakfast two days in a row now?
+Either way, talk about a taste bud wake up call.

-I think we can all agree it has been a pretty exhausting and mentally draining week.
-As so, easy, comfort food has been key.
-The fact that this meal comes together in less than 30 minutes AND it contains peanut butter has made it my ultimate go-to.
+I think we can all agree that the weeks leading up to any big holiday can be all-consuming.
+As such, simple yet comforting meals have been key.
+So, the fact that this meal comes together in less than 30 minutes AND contains my favorite food (peanut butter) has made it my ultimate go-to.

 - ½ yellow onion, diced

 - 3 cups chopped or roughly torn kale

 - 1½ tsp ground turmeric

 - 2 cups unsweetened almond, cashew, or coconut milk

 - 1 Tbsp. red thai curry paste